 - Juice pulp

-- Cooked food (Read more in Foods to Avoid)
+- Cooked or prepared food (Read more in Foods to Avoid)

 - Used tea bags and coffee grounds